KIELBASA LIFE Po prostu Chris

 Armed with szafa and dupa, I applied for a few jobs abroad.
 I thought it would look good on my CV.
 The job in Poland was arranged through a non-profit organization that finds you a job and…that’s about it.
 I had to buy my ticket myself which I did not earn back in a year!!! of teaching in high school in Poland (and that is with trzynastka even -the 13th salary which is a bonus for teachers).
 I was able to meet with the organizer of the job in person.
 That’s where I got some strange information about Poland.
 The strangest being that there’s no soap in Poland.
 C’mon it was years ago, and I somehow survived each day without Googling everything, but this was a fact I didn’t even need to Google.
 I was pretty sure that Polish people were washing, and they were using something resembling soap.

-After a bit of grilling this man (who had been coming to Poland for over 20 years), he conceded that Polish people do use soap, but that it is very hard to come by and that I should bring soap along with me.
+After a bit of grilling this man (who had been coming to Poland for over 20 years at that point), he conceded that Polish people do use soap, but that it is very hard to come by and that I should bring soap along with me.
 Soap for a year?!
 I don’t think so.
 I decided to check out this information with a friend who had been to Poland for a student exchange a few years earlier.
 She assured me that there was soap in Poland, but that there wasn’t Secret antiperspirant.
 Ok, that I could live with.
 In addition to putting my mind at ease about the soap issue, my friend had a few more pieces of advice.

 Very useful advice

 Piece of advice #1 When offered flaki, decline.
 Flaki is tripe, and my husband ordered it for me on our first date.
+The soup part is good, but there’s something wrong with the “noodles” 😉

 Piece of advice #2 Carry about 50 złoty in your pocket so when you are mugged, you can give the money quickly and escape.
 Useful, except the first time I was attacked, the attacker wasn’t interested in my money.
 The second time I was attacked, my attacker stole my shoe…from my foot.